claustres/quasar-feathers-tutorial/README.md

  $ quasar new Chat
  ```

- We update the layout of the **Index.vue** template to include a [Toolbar with some entries](http://quasar-framework.org/components/toolbar.html), a profile menu with a logout entry using a [Floating Action Button](http://quasar-framework.org/components/floating-action-buttons.html), a [Sidebar menu](http://quasar-framework.org/components/drawer.html) and an [entry point for other components](https://router.vuejs.org/en/api/router-view.html):
+ We update the layout of the **src/components/Index.vue** template to include a [Toolbar with some entries](http://quasar-framework.org/components/toolbar.html), a profile menu with a logout entry using a [Floating Action Button](http://quasar-framework.org/components/floating-action-buttons.html), a [Sidebar menu](http://quasar-framework.org/components/drawer.html) and an [entry point for other components](https://router.vuejs.org/en/api/router-view.html):
  ```html
  <q-layout>
     <div slot="header" class="toolbar">